England’s road to ICC Women’s World Cup 2017 final

+England are set to lock horns with India in the final of the ICC Women’s World Cup 2017 at Lord’s on Sunday.
+The English side registered a final berth after beating South Africa in the semi-final.
 After suffering a 35-run defeat to India in the opening match of the tournament, England bounced back and went on to make it to the final without losing another game.
 After finishing second in the league stage, England defeated South Africa in the semi-final to keep their hopes alive of lifting the World Cup title for the fourth time.
+Here we take a look at their journey in this competition.

 After securing wins over Pakistan, Sri Lanka, Australia and South Africa England had their tails up.
 With all their departments covered, England once performed brilliantly with the bat and the ball.
 Riding high on a brilliant 129 by Natalie Sciver’s the hosts posted 284 before their bowlers bundled the White feathers for 209.